yanwsh/videojs-panorama/README.md

 # videojs-panorama v1.0.0 is coming soon
 #### [DOWNLOAD HERE](https://github.com/yanwsh/videojs-panorama/releases/tag/v1.0.0-beta)

 ### Please help me test this new version.
-Keep in mind, this is beta version, so don't use it in production site.
+Keep in mind, this is beta version, so don't use it on production site.

 ## New Features
 1. Support Media Element Player